mxz7/nypsi/index.md

 -   your server **must** have less than 150k members
 -   your server owner must have an economy profile

-the quick fix for this is to simply check the server owner's balance using the `$bal` command, if this doesn't work, try paying the owner with `$pay @owner 1`
+the quick fix for this is to simply check the server owner's balance using the `/balance` command, if this doesn't work, try paying the owner with `/pay`

 if you need further help, feel free to join the [support server](https://discord.gg/hJTDNST)

 ### when will karmashop be open

-the karmashop (`$karmashop`) opens around once every month. everyone will be notified in the official nypsi server (`$support`) when it is opened. make sure to join to stay updated (:
+the karmashop (`/karmashop view`) opens 1-3 times every month. everyone will be notified in the [official nypsi server](http://discord.nypsi.xyz) when it is opened. make sure to join to stay updated (:

 ### how do i get vote reminders